converged-computing/cloud-select/README.md

   - e.g., in tests the sample has 100 unique, but there are only 69 names.
 The solver.solve() needs to be able to return back enough metadata to determine uniqueness (not done yet)
 - [ ] go through list of instance features and implement remaining (if possible)
+- [ ] include/exclude list still in old format (need to be added to query proper)

 ### Future desires